ENVIRONMENTAL SUSTAINABILITY

 Electromagnetic wave

 To directly address public concerns over electromagnetic fields, FET continues to participate in the "Base Station Work Group" formed by the Taiwan Telecommunications Industry Development Association (TTIDA), whose membership include the NCC and fellow telecom operators.
 FET also continues to advocate and communicate on the issue of electromagnetic fields as a way of reducing safety and health concerns from the public on electromagnetic fields from base stations.
-To eliminate public concerns on electromagnetic fields, 93 advocacy/educational sessions were held in 2019, including 11 sessions organized by the TTIDA.

 Electromagnetic wave